 The potential of reflections and imitations of conflict to motivate a return to order is present not only in the plot of the human lovers, but also in that of Titania and Oberon.
 Oberon’s revenge on Titania turns out to create a spectacle that produces true sympathy in Oberon.
 He not only admits to pitying her directly, but also sees sorrow even in the drops of water in Bottom’s flower crown, which to him resemble “tears that did their own disgrace bewail” (IV.I.55).
 His imagination, provoked by the vivid image provided by Puck, plays a great part in his decision to reconcile.
 While he claims to have been returned the Indian boy, this happens offstage and goes unconfirmed; Titania makes no mention of it when she wakes.
 It seems possible that the spectacle Puck helps create was enough to make Oberon regret the cruel behavior, which put Titania in a situation where loving an ass could look preferable.

 Still, this potential of theater to critique and reform relies on a careful presentation of theater as a spectacle produced as much by the audience’s imagination as by the players themselves.
 Puck’s concluding speech to the audience confirms his metaliterary significance as a representative of “shadows,” an Elizabethan term for players, and demonstrates how a play might be guarded from criticism.
-His acknowledgment that the play have “have offended” some reinforces the idea that a play, by providing an uncensored mirror of reality, might upset its audience.
+His acknowledgment that the players? have “have offended” some reinforces the idea that a play, by providing an uncensored mirror of reality, might upset its audience.
 Puck encourages the “gentles” of the audience to think “That you have but slumbered here / While these visions did appear,” the same solution provided for the human lovers after their night of chaos in the woods (V.1.417-418).
 Puck’s insistence on the experience of the play as being like a dream and the actors like shadows is important because both images remove the potential for blame from the playwright and actors, and point out the audience’s role in creating significance from the play.
 As shadows of the audience, actors are an image produced by a combination of the audience themselves and something external—the play functions like the lighting needed to cast a shadow in a particular direction.
 The figure of theater as a dream world similarly emphasizes that the entire experience of the play relies on the audience’s imagination.